Yakima River: Recreation

 The Yakima River is used for rafting, kayaking, and fishing, especially around the Ellensburg area and near the confluence with the Columbia River during the summer months.
 The Yakima River is ranked between Class I and Class II rapids, depending on the circumstances and season.
 In the Tri-Cities, the delta where the Yakima meets the Columbia has several hiking trails.

+The Yakima River is the only Blue Ribbon river in Washington state, with diverse fisheries including Rainbow Trout, Brown Trout, Smallmouth Bass.
+The Yakama Nation began reintroducing Sockeye Salmon to the basin in 2009.

 The dry climate, with over 300 sunshine days a year, draws visitors from Seattle, about two hours' drive away.

 Yakima Valley

 The Yakima River Basin consists of approximately 6150 sqmi located in south central Washington State.
 It is bounded by the Cascade Mountains on the west, the Wenatchee Mountains on the north, Rattlesnake Mountain and the Rattlesnake Hills on the east, and the Horse Heaven Hills to the south.
 The basin encompasses areas designated by the Washington Department of Ecology as the Upper Yakima Water Resource Inventory Areas (WRIAs) 38 and 39 and the Lower Yakima WRIA 37.
 The dividing line between these northern and southern sections is the confluence of the Naches and Yakima Rivers.

 A Syrah wine grown in the Yakima Valley AVA.

 The Yakima River provides irrigation for the dry but fertile land in the valley, and irrigated agriculture is the economic base.
 Agricultural land totals 1000 sqmi, including irrigated pastures, orchards, grapes, hops, and field crops.
 A significant portion of Washington apples and cherries are grown in the valley, as well as most (75%) of the United States's hops.
 Since the late 20th century, the wine industry has grown rapidly in the area.
 It is the location of the Yakima Valley AVA, a designated American Viticultural Area.

 Major landowners in the valley include federal and state agencies and the Yakama Indian Nation.
 Private ownership accounts for 1246818 acre.
 The United States Forest Service manages 892509 acre, and the Yakama Nation owns 889786 acre within the basin.
 Forested areas in the northern and western portions of the basin occupy approximately 2200 sqmi and are used for recreation, wildlife habitat, timber harvest, grazing, and tribal cultural activities.
 Range lands comprise about 2900 sqmi and are used for military training, grazing, wildlife habitat, and tribal cultural activities.

 Major population centers include the city of Yakima and the Tri-Cities area.
 Population growth for the 1990s was projected at 7.9% in Kittitas County, 19.7% in Yakima County, and 22.7% in Benton County.
 While much of the growth in Benton and Yakima counties has been in and around the incorporated areas, most of the growth in Kittitas County has been in unincorporated areas.